entando/frontend-libraries/packages/entando-apimanager/README.md

 # apiManager

-This is a router used with redux in the entando projects.
+This is the api manager used in the entando projects.

 ## Installation instructions